MChartier/learning-genie-sync/README.md

   - `login`: interactive login to refresh auth storage.
   - `fetch`: download raw Notes JSON for a single enrollment/date range.
   - `sync`: multi-enrollment workflow that logs in if needed, fetches only new entries, and runs the downloader per child.
-- Incremental sync: scans the existing `downloads/<child>` folder and only requests Notes taken after the latest media timestamp.
+- Incremental sync: tracks the latest synced timestamp per enrollment in a state file so reruns only fetch new media.
 - Per-child timezone detection so downloaded media gets EXIF data in local time.
 - Docker container with Chromium/Playwright, `jq`, `supercronic`, and an optional cron schedule via `CRON_EXPRESSION`.